What is Technical Bid Evaluation(TBE)?

 - Ensure that the Vendor shall comply with all in-house Specifications, Guidelines, Procedures, Work Instructions, and International Code & Standard requirements.

 - Design Change to be covered as part of TQ (Technical Queries).

 - Close all Technical Queries (TQs) & clarifications.

 Guide for Technical Bid Evaluation

-While performing technical bid evaluation (TBE), the following points to be considered.
+While performing technical bid evaluation (TBE), the following points are to be considered.

-- Compile all vendor offers into one document (excel sheet of some other document).
+- Compile all vendor offers into one document (excel sheet or some other document).

 - List down all the requirements of MR& Specifications.

 - Attach all the Technical Queries, Justification letters, Deviation & Clarification lists.